sinclairnick/webroute/README.md

 This allows us to e.g. validate HTTP inputs and outputs, declare schema shape to enable automatic Open API definitions, and is radically compatible with web standards and any frameworks that might run on web-standards (e.g. nextjs, Hono, Bun, Deno, and many more).

 To understand why this might be a good idea, please [read the docs](https://webroute.vercel.app).

+### Client

+`@webroute/client` provides client-side helpers for calling APIs, regardless of what fetching client or backend you are using.

 ## Contribution